-To be eligible, faculty must be TTUS faculty.
+To be eligible, faculty must be Texas Tech faculty.
 The proposed course must be taught by the faculty submitting the syllabus.
 May be a graduate or undergraduate course in ANY discipline.
 The course must be offered a minimum of 1x per year.
-Course must be taught by fall 2019.
+Fall 2021.

 - Create a one page narrative describing the learning objectives of the course and why the course is competitive enough to receive the grant.
 Include how the Business Model Canvas and the Lean LaunchPad methods will be integrated into the course and how students will be tested on the best practices.

 - Syllabus for the course with reference numbers.

 - 150-word bio and headshot.
 Submit all documents to Kimberly.email@example.com by May 1st, 2021.
 IMPORTANT: Put Faculty C-Startup Application in the subject line.

 Want your application to be more competitive?
 Include the following in your application:

 - Number of students on average in your class